Pinsa Romana: The Roman Pizza

 What Makes Roman Pinsa Unique?

-- Special flour blend – Wheat, soy, rice, and sourdough
+• Special flour blend – Wheat, fava, rice, and sourdough

 While rooted in ancient tradition, modern Pinsa Romana is a breakthrough in pizza-making: lighter, healthier, and more enjoyable without compromise.